mongodb-university/Bluehawk/README.md

 `snippet` Bluehawk commands, named in the format `<source-file-name>.codeblock.<codeblock-name>.<source-file-extension>`.
-By default, this command generates snippets that include only the _last_ (chronologically ordered in your file) state listed for each group of `state` Bluehawk commands.
+By default, this command generates snippets that omit all `state` command contents.
 However, you can use the `--state` flag to generate snippet files that include content from a single state that you specify.